 Answer: No. However, you should check for updates by pressing ALT+H from the JAWS program window, and then pressing P to select Check for Updates.

-Question: Should I remove my existing version of JAWS before installing the new JAWS 16?
+Question: Should I remove my existing version of JAWS before installing JAWS 17?

 Answer: This is not necessary and many users choose to keep multiple versions on their system.
 Once you find that you are no longer using the prior version, and everything is working well with the new version, you may uninstall the old version but do not remove shared components.

-Answer: If you purchased JAWS 15 after September 1, 2014, you can download the JAWS 16 release for free from the Freedom Scientific web site.
-To verify if you are entitled to the current version, visit the Freedom Scientific Software Activation page.
-You will need your serial number.
+Answer: If you purchased JAWS 16 after September 1, 2015, you can download the JAWS 17 release for free from the Freedom Scientific web site.
+To verify if you are entitled to the current version, visit the Upgrade and SMA Renewal Pricing Information page and enter your serial number.